xiaohan2012/daily-reading/august/learning-to-rank-by-optimizing-ndcg.md

 for learning to rank tasks, learn a loss function defined by nDCG, because that is the evaluation metric.

-however, optimizing by nDCG involves the **rank position**, thus not very easy. main idea:
+however, optimizing by nDCG involves the **rank position**, not a continuous variable, thus not very easy.

+main idea:

 - relax the objective by expected nDCG loss thus, providing a lower bound